-JDM is a condition that affects 1 in 2 million children each year, it is very rare.
-Its an autoimune condition where the body attacks itself.
+JDM is a condition that affects 1 in 2 million children each year; it is very rare.
+It’s an autoimmune condition where the body attacks itself.
 I wanted to raise awareness more than anything as it is such an unknown complex condition about it and the impact that it has had on your family life?

-Like most familes you just adapt really, life goes on and you do your best to face the scenario.
+Like most families, you adapt really, life goes on, and you do your best to face the scenario.

 2. What made you decide to give busking a go?

-I have always been involved in music but life and bills create obstacles, however I tried busking as it gave me an outlet, release and was a good way to do something I love and make a living.
+I have always been involved in music, but life and bills create obstacles; however, I tried busking as it gave me an outlet, release, and a good way to do something I love and make a living.

 3. Have you ever had any bad experiences when busking?

-I cant say I have to be honest, The only issue is the weather, playing in the freezing winters is not to much fun.
+I can’t say I have to be honest; the only issue is the weather.
+Playing in the freezing winters is not too much fun.

 4. I often dance along to buskers if their music grabs me.
 What is your happiest memory of busking?

-My happiest memory is meeting David Hockman CEO of Polygram.
-I was discovered by him at a busy London Underground station.
+My happiest memory is meeting David Hockman, CEO of Polygram.
+He discovered me at a busy London Underground station.